 And this lets you use normal TG numbers on each network verses TG translation with the standard DMRGateway.
 There are also some other modes with translation and switching you can read about in Phil’s post, but I leave talk group translations for the standard DMRGateway.
 The nice part of the latest version is you also have the XLX network selected by TG 9007.

 There are times I want to use Phil’s DMRGateway and times I like the original DMRGateway.
 So if you save your main DMRGateway config file and one for Phil’s DMRGateway, along with the versions of DMRGateway executable, you can use a simple bash script to switch between them.
 The original DMRGateway is good for monitoring multiple networks and talk groups if not too busy as well as having access to XLX reflectors.
 Phil’s gateway can be advantageous for using actual talk group numbers with no translation along with isolating networks, and using 7 digit personal talk group numbers on each network where the standard DMRGateway with translation limits you to one network.
-Or if you are monitoring busy talk groups on mulitple networks and switching between them without awkward network switching on inactivity (you can also adjust timeouts but that’s not a perfect solution).
+Or if you are monitoring busy talk groups on multiple networks and switching between them without awkward network switching on inactivity (you can also adjust timeouts but that’s not a perfect solution).

 I copy /etc/dmrgateway to /etc/dmrgateway.old and setup /etc/dmrgateway.3rd for Phil’s DMRGateway.
 These are the DMRGateway config files, which then can be copied to the /etc/dmrgateway file when switching.